anagha-google/cloud-composer-setup-foundations/01-modules/02d-secure-cc2-iteration1-HWD-GCS-EDO.md

 <br>

 <hr>

 This concludes the lab module.
+Proceed to the [next module](02e-secure-cc2-iteration1-HWD-PubSub-EDO.md).